Monday, October 20, 2014

 Sonia Delaunay, les couleurs d’Abstraction, MAM

-Trying to paint a geometric 'Sonia Delaunay' watercolor is not as easy as it first appears.
+Trying to paint a geometric 'Sonia Delaunay' watercolor is not so easy.

-Delaunay lived to be 91 and never stopped producing artworks.
+Delaunay lived to be 96 and never stopped producing art.

-Her husband, Robert Delaunay, is perhaps more famous than Delaunay and that's her doing.
+Her husband, Robert Delaunay, is perhaps more famous and that's her doing.

 He died at the beginning of the Second World War in 1941.
-She went on to promote his paintings assiduously
+She promoted his paintings assiduously,

 I don't know if Delaunay turned her hand to kitchen design (cuisine).
-Most likely.
-If you want a break mid-show, go next door to the snack bar, called Smack in the Palais de Tokyo - one of my favorite quick lunch places in the 16th on Avenue President Wilson.
-Healthy, yummy and reasonable.
+If you want a break mid-show, go to Smack in the Palais de Tokyo - my favorite quick lunch places in the 16th on Avenue President Wilson.
+Healthy, yummy, reasonable.

-Delaunay was a prolific fashion designer first only for herself and then, because of demand, for others.
+Delaunay was a prolific fashion designer first herself.
+And then, because of demand, for others.

 Her gouache sketches are simply wonderful.